-24 VAC power source: This unit is intended to operate with a limited power source.
-The unit is intended to operate at 24 VAC (if PoE+ is not available).
-User supplied wiring must be in compliance with electrical codes (Class 2 power levels).

-PoE: Use only approved PoE+ devices.
+24 VAC power source: This unit is intended to operate at 24 VAC (if PoE is not available).
+User-supplied wiring must be in compliance with electrical codes (Class 2 power levels).
+PoE: Use only approved PoE (802.3bt) devices.
 Power-over-Ethernet can be connected at the same time as a 24 VAC power supply.
-If auxiliary power (24 VAC) and PoE+ are applied simultaneously, the camera selects auxiliary input and shuts off PoE+.
+If auxiliary power (24 VAC) and PoE are applied simultaneously, the camera selects PoE and stops auxiliary input.